David Sidorsky: Background

-David Sidorsky was born on July 7, 1925, in Calgary, Alberta, after his Zionist parents emigrated from Lithuania.
+David Sidorsky was born on July 7, 1927, in Calgary, Alberta, after his Jewish parents emigrated from Lithuania.
 He received a BA in 1948 and MA in 1954 from New York University.
 He received his doctorate in philosophy from Columbia University in 1962.
 He wrote his doctoral dissertation on "The Nature of Disagreement in Social Philosophy: Four Criticisms of Liberalism."

 Career

 Military

-Sidorksy served in the Israeli army during the 1948 Arab–Israeli War.
+Sidorsky served in the 72nd Infantry Battalion in the Israeli Army's 7th Brigade during the 1948 Arab–Israeli War.
+On his way to join the army, he was held captive for six weeks in Baalbek, Lebanon.
 After the fighting stopped, he studied at Hebrew University, where professors included Hugo Bergman.

 Academics

 After visiting home in Calgary after the war and studies in Israel, he returned to New York City and taught at New York University.
 In 1959, Sidorsky began teaching philosophy at Columbia University, with primary interests in moral and political philosophy, as well as philosophy of literature and the 20th century philosophy and American philosophy.
 He also taught philosophy at New York University.
-Sirdorsky's doctoral students include Elliot N. Dorff (1971).
+Sidorsky's doctoral students include Elliot N. Dorff (1971).